 Anti-sniper screens can be suspended from the Tactical Assault Bridge.

 EasiBridge is at its core, a man-portable system, components are designed and built to be as low weight as possible, dismounted personnel are increasingly likely to be overburdened so every kg of carried weight is important.

 Intra and inter theatre transportation has also been considered as part of the design process.

-For portability inside building, bridges will be broken down to 2 ladders/man.
-The 2-ladder standard stacking pattern uses one ladder inverted relative to the next, with clamps inverted on top unit, relative to lower unit.
+For portability inside a building, bridges will be broken down to 2 ladders/man.
+The 2-ladder standard stacking pattern uses one ladder inverted relative to the next, with clamps inverted on the top unit, relative to the lower unit.
 Ladders then carried inside Hard-Case-Carrier, supported about the centre rung.